flugg/laravel-responder/readme.md

 ## Usage

 The package has a `Flugg\Responder\Responder` service class which is responsible for generating success and error JSON responses for your API.
 The service has a `success()` and `error()` method which returns an `Illuminate\Http\JsonResponse` instance.

+### Accessing the Responder

-In good Laravel spirit you have multiple ways of doing the same thing:
+To begin creating API responses, you need to access the responder service.
+In good Laravel spirit you have multiple ways of doing the same thing.

 #### Inject the Responder